 The use of the device will start in an outpatient setting and will include training on the operation of the equipment by a qualified Novocure Device Support Specialist (DSS).
 Patients will continue to use the device at home.
 Patients using the NovoTTF-100L(O) System can maintain the use of the device alone (with the help of a family member or a care giver if needed) or may receive support from their DSS.

 The patient will be educated by a Device Support Specialist (“DSS”) on how to use the device, and how to troubleshoot any potential issues with using it.
 The DSS can also help patients in finding technical solutions to allow each individual to receive TTFields while maintaining his/her normal daily routines.

 - Diagnosis of Ovarian carcinoma that has not responded to therapy containing platinum within the last 6 months

 - Agreement to participate in the clinical trial (“informed consent”)

 Exclusion Criteria (summary, not complete list):

 - Patients with ovarian cancer for whom the treatment of weekly paclitaxel has not responded to.

 - Patients where cancer has been spread into the brain or brain membranes

 Expected total enrollment is 540 patients.
-The trial will soon be enrolling patients in multiple medical centers worldwide.
+The trial is currently enrolling patients in centers in Europe and will soon be enrolling patients in multiple centers in the US and Canada.